-The Cinema and Media Studies program includes three full-time faculty positions, and a large number of other faculty throughout the School of Arts and Sciences and the School of Design.
-With more than sixty courses cross-listed in a wide range of departments, the program offers a major, a minor, a graduate certificate and courses that focus not only on the history and theory of cinema in all genres (e.g., documentaries, animation) but also on script-writing and production.
+The Cinema and Media Studies program includes six full-time faculty positions, and a large number of other faculty throughout the School of Arts and Sciences and the School of Design.
+With courses cross-listed in a wide range of departments, the program offers a major, a minor, a graduate certificate and courses that focus not only on the history and theory of cinema in all genres (e.g., documentaries, animation) but also on script-writing and production.
 In 2007, courses on television were added to the program's regular offerings.
-The program is likely to evolve in the direction of media studies, extending, for example, to animé, radio, and manga.
+The program is likely to evolve in the direction of media studies, extending, for example, to animé, manga, and the history of screen cultures.

 The University of Pennsylvania Libraries maintain the following distinct film collections: Van Pelt general collections (closed circulation), Van Wert Collection (including the dark archive at LIBRA), Rosengarten Reserve, Ormandy Collection, Harvey Sheldon Jewish American Music Video Research Library, Fine Arts Library, University Museum Library.
 Additionally, some academic departments and programs have their own media collections (e.g., Cinema & Media Studies, History, Gender, Sexuality & Women's Studies).
-Penn Libraries' DVD's and video collections are accessible via VCAT.
+Penn Libraries DVDs and video collections are accessible via Franklin, the Penn Libraries catalog.

 Guidelines for Collection Development

-Once again, the technology in which films are distributed is on the verge of a change, now from DVD to video-streaming.
-Nevertheless, as long as they remain an important medium for local storage and distribution for some time still, the Libraries will continue to acquire them, if more modestly than would be the case if the technology were more stable.
+Once again, the technology in which films are distributed is on the verge of a change, now from DVD to video-on-demand streaming.
+Nevertheless, as long as films remain an important medium for local storage and distribution for some time still, the Libraries will continue to acquire them.
 The first priority in building the current film and television collection is the ongoing acquisition of canonical works.
 Popular, non-canonical films are acquired on a demand-driven basis for instructional use.
 For films in languages other than English, subtitles are preferable, as are DVDs produced for Region 1 (North America).
 Only in the area of Indian film are the Libraries building a collection of research-quality depth, although Area Studies bibliographers are also building strong collections in Iranian, Israeli, and Latin American film.
 Because of their quality and importance, the Libraries acquire all Criterion Collection DVDs in addition to receiving those distributed by Kino Lorber and Film Movement on standing order.
-The Fisher Fine Arts Library selectively acquires videotapes and DVDs that are original works of art, usually sold at prices higher than other home-use video or video marketed to the academic institutional market by individual galleries representing the artists rather than by commercial film companies.
+The Fisher Fine Arts Library selectively acquires videotapes and DVDs that are original works of art, usually sold at prices higher than other home-use video or video marketed to the academic institutional market by individual galleries representing the artists rather than by commercial film distributors.

 The text collections (books, journals, databases) focus on scholarly material: history, aesthetics, theory, and the motion picture industry.
 The foundation of the collection consists of works that support critical thinking about film history and film theory in a global context.
 For production courses it is important to have up-to-date books on video and production standards and broadcast engineering.
 For screenwriting courses it is important to have books relating to screenwriting theory, adaptation studies, and screenwriting as a profession.
 Film scripts and more popular, non-academic materials on stardom, auteurship, and production are a lower priority.